sawyerclick/CMSvelte/README.md

 # **CMS**velte

 A [Svelte](https://svelte.dev/) starter template built with newsroom CMS's in mind.
-Dynamically create inline graphics based on the placement of `figure` elements with defined *data-chart* attributes.
+Dynamically create inline graphics based on the placement of `figure` elements with defined *data-cmsvelte* attributes.

 Inspired by graphics rigs at Bloomberg, The Pudding, and The Wall Street Journal.
 Created with the help of [Kazi Awal](https://github.com/superKazi).